reshamas/fastai_deeplearn_part1/courses/v4-dl1/lesson_02.md

 - **measuring overfitting**
 - "The loss function is used to optimize your model. (...)
 A metric is used to judge the performance of your model."
 - model zoo: look for pretrained models
-- bing image search: 7 days of high quota for free; limit to 3 transactions per second
 - **test set** third set: not used for training or metrics (used on Kaggle)
 - training loss vs validation loss: